Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Optimal Solution in General Case

-Observed that Problem \ref{p:problem_lknfck2} is also a convex problem for $l_{k,n}$ when other variables fixed and satisfies Slater's condition, its KKT conditions serve as a sufficient and necessary condition for the optimal solution, which can be listed as follows.
+Observed that Problem \ref{p:problem_lknfck3} is a convex problem for $l_{k,n}$ and satisfies Slater's condition, its KKT conditions serve as a sufficient and necessary condition for the optimal solution, which can be listed as follows.

-where $\Gamma$, $\delta_k$ and $\zeta_{k,n}$ are non-negative Lagrange multipliers associated with constraints (\ref{e:Elkn_Fc}), (\ref{e:stRk}) and (\ref{e:stlkn}) respectively.
+where $\Gamma$, $\delta_k$ and $\zeta_{k,n}$ are non-negative Lagrange multipliers associated with constraints (\ref{e:stRk}), (\ref{e:stlkn}) and (\ref{e:Elkn_Fc}) respectively.